BradleyChatha/jcli/README.md

 # Bad value for mode
 $> mytool 60 --mode non_existing_mode
-mytool.exe: For named argument mode: Mode does not have a member named 'non_existing_mode' Program exited with status code -1
+temp.exe: Mode does not have a member named 'non_existing_mode' Program exited with status code -1

 # Can safely assume Odd behaves properly.

 # Now, we haven't marked --mode as optional, so...
 $> mytool 60
-mytool.exe: Missing required arguments --mode
-Program exited with status code -1
+temp.exe: The following required named arguments were not found: mode Program exited with status code -1
 ```